e-clearing-net/OCHP/OCHP-direct.md

 reserveUntil |  DateTimeType|  ?      |  The desired TTL for the reservation created for the selected EVSE (in UTC). reserveEmtId |  EmtId       |  ?      |  If defined, a reservation can be made for a specific physical token that is to be used to start the charging process.

 **Note:** If no reserveUntil is defined in the request, it is up to the CPO to set a pre-defined TTL for the reservation and the session established (recommendation: 5 minutes).
 Once that TTL expires, the session and reservation should be invalidated.
+**Note:** reserveUntil is intended to reserve an EVSE from now on and thus should not be requested too far into the future.
+It is recommended not to exceed a reservation request of 30 minutes.
 **Note:** A specific token may be defined for a reservation, which would enable access to the charging station with the customers RFID card as well.
+This field shall cover the use case when one Contract-ID is associated with more than one physical token and thus cannot be reliably reserved for the correct token (which has to be supplied in an OCPP ReserveNow request).
+In case a Contract-ID is associated with one physical token only, this token does not have to be further specified here und must be used for the reservation of the charge point by the CPO.
 If this is the case, the operator must still accept all ControlEvse requests coming in for that session ID.